A816 Landslip

 Main A816 road

-Our ongoing work includes building in additional protection along the route, by creating a bund to provide a barrier between the road and the hillside, and catch pits to collect any material from the hillside.
+Our ongoing work included building in additional protection along the route, by creating a bund to provide a barrier between the road and the hillside, and catch pits to collect any material from the hillside.
 To create the bund, we are going to use some of the material we have recovered from our work on the hillside.

 Questions we have been asked